karthinml/employee-portal/README.md

 * Incase of failure registration user will be presented the error message as the notification in the bottom of the app and remains in registration page.
 (Eg: Duplicate employee id registration)

+## API Documentation

+Api documentaion can be accessed using the url "http://localhost:8080/swagger-ui"